NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

   rserver --www-port 8787 --www-address=127.0.0.1
 ```

-6. Now R and Rstudio are running, but we still need to connect to them.
+R and Rstudio are now running, but we still need to connect to them.
 For this, we open another Uppmax tab, and log in to the same node we are using for the interactive session.
 On this node we will start a web browser, and connect to Rstudio.

 ```
 ssh -Y <node with interative session>